Fanless PC case by Original Twist

 Main CPUs run much cooler and use less power so, unless you need a powerful gaming rig, you don’t need big fan cooled power supplies or case fans.
-Heat pipes can remove all the heat a CPU makes.
+Heat pipes can remove all the heat most CPUs make.

-Solid state discs (SSDs) are cheap and built into motherboards.
+Solid state discs (SSDs) are cheap and clip neatly into the motherboard M.2 slot.
 Hard drives are not required at all when data is stored in the cloud.

 Delete the SSD and HDD parts on the drawing and what is left?
-Just a mini -ITX motherboard and an open power supply; two components then.
-No moving parts, no noise and surely less cost.
+Just a mini -ITX motherboard and (maybe) an open power supply; two components then.
+No moving parts, no noise and much less cost.